Senaru, Indonesia: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Check that you find the correct kind.
-The vast majority of adapters currently being sold are just plug changers and expect your devices to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types C and F. Be careful to pick the right kind.
+Many adapters for sale now are simply plugs and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most locations.

 Airplane phone mount